Automated Test Validators for Flaky Cyber-Physical System Simulators: Approach and Evaluation: Evaluation

 \textbf{RQ1 (Existence of Flakiness)} \textit{How flaky are our case-study systems?} We assess the level of flakiness in our network, ADS and aerospace case studies by calculating the percentage of inconsistent test verdicts from multiple re-executions of randomly selected test inputs.

-\textbf{RQ2 (Accuracy)} \textit{How accurate are the assertion-based test oracles inferred by our approach using different condition-inference methods?} We examine the accuracy of the assertion-based test oracles generated by the alternative condition-inference techniques described in Sections~\ref{subsec:cndGP} and~\ref{subsec:cndDT}.
+\textbf{RQ2 (Accuracy)} \textit{How accurate are the assertion-based test validators inferred by our approach using different condition-inference methods?} In RQ2, we evaluate the accuracy of test validators generated using the condition-inference techniques described in Sections~\ref{subsec:cndGP} and~\ref{subsec:cndDT}.

-\textbf{RQ3 (Robustness to Flakiness)} \textit{How is the accuracy of test oracle assertions impacted when using training sets from different executions of the SUT?} We study the robustness of our assertion-generation technique as a way to ensure that its accuracy is not significantly affected when using training sets from different executions of the SUT.
+\textbf{RQ3 (Robustness to Flakiness)} \textit{How is the accuracy of test validator assertions impacted when using training sets from different executions of the SUT?} We assess whether flakiness in training sets impacts the accuracy of test validators.
+Since a flaky SUT can yield different outcomes across runs, the generated validators should remain robust regardless of which run the training data comes from.
+We examine the robustness of our assertion-generation technique to ensure its accuracy is consistent across different SUT executions.